well1791/belief-systems/chapters/chapter01.md

   * All real numbers can be either positive or negative, or zero.
   * Addition is an operation that depend on two numbers.

-But, here is the catch, we use symbol "+" to denote both: the positive sign and the addition operation.
+But, here is the catch, we use the symbol "+" to denote both: the positive sign and the addition operation.
 Believe or not, both words: sign and operation; mean two different things and yet somehow we use them in the same sentence as if they were the same without any apparent problem.
-However, the case here is that there is an ambiguity, so let's force a case for it:
+However, the case here is that there is an ambiguity, so let's see an example:

   * x = 2 + 4